anthonyvnguyen/go-explore-mv/README.md

 Go-Explore is a novel exploration algorithm designed to solve "hard-exploration" problems in reinforcement learning.

-This implementation demonstrates **both phases** of Go-Explore using the FrozenLake-v1 (8×8, deterministic) environment from Gymnasium:
+This implementation demonstrates **both phases** of Go-Explore using a custom 8×8 FrozenLake environment with the goal in the bottom-right quadrant:

--   **Phase 1** systematically explores using an archive to discover solution trajectories
+-   **Phase 1** systematically explores using an archive with **weighted cell selection** to discover solution trajectories
 -   **Phase 2** trains a robust neural network policy using PPO and the Backward Algorithm curriculum

+**Key Features:**

+-   ✅ Weighted cell selection (prioritizes frontier exploration)
+-   ✅ Comprehensive visualization of archive statistics and selection patterns
+-   ✅ Complete two-phase implementation matching the paper's methodology

 ## Requirements